 Boating, fishing, swimming, and other water sports are popular pastimes for many active adults.
-These activities are frequently found in coastal areas.
-However, water-loving retirees can enjoy living inland when they choose a community that offers access to a navigable lake.
+While these activities are frequently found in coastal areas, water-loving retirees can enjoy living inland when they choose a community that offers access to a lake!

-The types of lakes found in active adult communities can vary greatly.
-When communities list scenic lakes as part of their amenities, they are generally referring to very small lakes or large ponds that are mainly decorative.
-Scenic lakes and ponds may be stocked for fishing, but they are not designed for motorized boats or other water activities.
+When 55+ communities list scenic lakes as part of their amenities, they’re generally referring to very small lakes or large ponds that are mainly decorative.
+Scenic lakes and ponds may be stocked for fishing, but they’re not designed for motorized boats or other water activities.

-There are many 55+ communities that include or are located beside larger bodies of water where boats are welcome.
+However, there are also 55+ communities that include or are located beside larger bodies of water where boats are welcome.
 Access to lakes can vary within these communities; some have their own marinas, boat slips, or boat launches.
 They may also have fishing piers, lakeside picnic areas, and other special amenities.

 If you’re interested in finding a great lakeside active adult community, here are just a few to consider:

-Cresswind at Lake Lanier was built by The Kolter Group alongside the shores of Georgia’s beautiful Lake Lanier.
+Cresswind at Lake Lanier was built by The Kolter Group alongside the shores of Lake Lanier.
 This 37,000-acre recreational lake offers a wide variety of water activities.
-Within the community, residents will enjoy access to Cresswind Landing, an on-site boathouse with boat slips and day dock options.
+Within the community, residents will enjoy access to Cresswind Landing, an onsite boathouse with boat slips and day dock options.
 Kayak rentals are also available.

-Del Webb at Lake Oconee – Greensboro, Georgia
+Del Webb at Lake Oconee – Greensboro, GA

 Located 75 miles east of Atlanta, Del Webb at Lake Oconee sits on the shores of one of the largest lakes in Georgia.
-Lake Oconee is a 19,000-acre lake which is an ideal setting for many water sports and activities.
-For easy lake access, the community has its own marina with 38 boat slips and a boat launch.
-Residents will also enjoy a beautiful lakeside pavilion with a grill and ample seating.
+Lake Oconee is a 19,000-acre lake that offers many water sports and activities.
+For easy access, the community has its own marina with 38 boat slips and a boat launch.
+Residents can also enjoy a beautiful lakeside pavilion with a grill and ample seating.

-Trilogy at Lake Frederick – Lake Frederick, Virginia
+Trilogy at Lake Frederick – Lake Frederick, VA

-Not far from the Blue Ridge and Allegheny Mountains, Trilogy at Lake Frederick offers tranquil living beside the calm beauty of Lake Frederick.
-This lovely 120-acre lake allows for canoeing, kayaking, and electric-powered boating.
-There are boat docks available throughout the community and the lake is also stocked for fishing.
+Not far from the Blue Ridge and Allegheny Mountains, Trilogy at Lake Frederick offers tranquil living beside Lake Frederick.
+This 120-acre lake allows for canoeing, kayaking, and electric-powered boating.
+There are boat docks available throughout the community, and the lake is also stocked for fishing.